 The Newly Discovered Citing Seven, in date order of their citing of Matthew's book, are:

 Although few Darwinists know, or have ever admittted it, historians of science have known from the time of Matthew's 1860 letter in the Gardeners Chronicle that his book was read and then reviewed by John Loudon.
-However, until my research was published, it had been universally missed that Loudon was a naturalist and that he went on to edit two of Blyth's highly influential pre-1858 papers on evoultion, which Darwin read.
+However, until my research was published, it had been noted by a handful of scholars (including Dempster and Sheets-Pyenson, but generally conviently overlooked by the biased ffact denial Darwin lobby) that Loudon was a naturalist and that he went on to own and edit the journal that published two of Blyth's highly influential pre-1858 papers on evoultion, which Darwin read.
 We know Darwin read them because he admitted, from the third edition of the Origin of Species onward, that Blyth's papers siginficantly influenced him.
+As Sheets-Pyenson noted (thanks to Hugh Dower for the information), Loudon's journal also published an article by Selby the greatly influenced Darwin.

 As said, Loudon - who was, incidentally, an associate of Darwin's friends William and Joseph Hooker - edited two of Edward Blyth's (1835, 1836) hugely influential papers on species.
 Blyth is acknowledged as Darwin's most useful and prolific informant.